unsw-se3011/SENG3011_weneedREST/Reports/Final_Report/Final_Report.md

 In assessing the functions that needed to be completed, our team decided to break these down into the following requirements, which were completed across the various sprints within the agile process:

+1. Backend API to scrape the Global Incident Map and return reports
-* Obtain complete set of reports from Global Incident Map using web scraper
+    1. Obtain complete set of reports from Global Incident Map using web scraper
-* Save all reports from web scraper into given JSON format for storage
+    2. Save all reports from web scraper into given JSON format for storage
-* Data is accessed through a web-hosted API
+    3. Data is accessed through a web-hosted API
-* Extend backend API functionality into a Graphical User Intereface
+2. Extend backend API functionality into a Graphical User Intereface
-    * Fetch a singular report
+    1. Fetch a singular report
-    * Fetch all reports
+    2. Fetch all reports
-    * Filter by criteria
+    3. Filter by criteria
-    * Delete a report
+    4. Delete a report
-    * Create a report
+    5. Create a report
-    * Update/Edit a report
+    6. Update/Edit a report
-* Summarise selected data in 3 ways:
+3. Summarise selected data in 3 ways:
-    * Display of collected reports
+    1. Display list of collected reports
-    * Visualisation of location based data
+    2. Visualisation of location based data
-    * Natural Language Processing on main text within reports
+    3. Natural Language Processing on main text within reports
-* Predict future outbreaks using ML
+4. Predict future outbreaks using ML
-* Collect relevant reports using criteria
+5. Collect relevant reports using criteria

 ## Use Cases ##